smittytone/HighlighterSwift/README.md

 The library contains the *Highlight.js* code and themes, but please note that some themes have been modified slightly to meet the needs of the project **HighlighterSwift** was originally developed for.
 Specifically:

-* Background images have been removed from the Brown Paper, Greyscale, Schoolbook and Pojoacque themes (*Highlight.js* is also starting to do this)
+* Background images have been removed from the *Brown Paper*, *Greyscale*, *Schoolbook* and *Pojoacque* themes (*Highlight.js* is also starting to do this).
-* The two Kimbie themes have been renamed for consistency.
+* The two *Kimbie* themes have been renamed for consistency.
 * All colours have been formalized as hex values.

+You should also note that some theme style elements may not fully match the latest versions offered by *Highlight.js*.

 ## Usage